 There were many sharp professors in J & K those days, but Professor Durani was more than sharp, he was a gentleman par excellence.
 His manner of speaking, his body language, his mischievous smile, his laughter at jokes, all made one feel that they were in presence of a special person.

 His innate sense of balance, fairness, and gracefulness made him naturally a wise and a compassionate man.
 But he did not want to take chances with this unreliable world, so he honed skills to deal with it.
 He could be tough as nails if the worldly situation demanded so.
-Some saw this as his cold calculatedness, but it was a weapon he used when everything else failed to change the world to become fair.
-At his home also he used the stance of detached relationship to tackle family quarrels, which were aplenty, as was the wont of KP culture those days.
+Some saw this as his cold-calculatedness, but it was a weapon he used when everything else failed to change the world to become fair.
+At his home also he sometimes used the stance of detached relationships to tackle family quarrels, which were aplenty, as was the wont of KP culture those days.

 He went through a lot in life, as human beings must, especially the thinking ones.
 Living till very old age is not a matter of genes only.
 It takes good genes with a good mind to live up to 95.
 Baitoth had a stretchable mind.
 His simple faith in the dignity of a human being was, perhaps, his best strength.
-But he had more than that, I guess, a faith in God.
+But he had more than that, I guess, a faith in God also.

 For generations to come, Kashmiris who knew him or knew of him, will tip their hats in their minds to salute this man of wisdom and compassion, Professor J.N.
 Durani.